Eridan-Games-Studio/eridan-wiki/docs/worlds/rule-of-rika/factions/akvira/technologies/instaport.md

 ## Overview

-How the Clawshar got their paws on Instaport technology, none knows.
+How the Clawshar got their paws on the Instaport cores none knows.
 By excavating an ancient, dust-covered, secret planet?
 Perhaps.
 By trading with the Outcasts or the Rebels?
 Maybe.
 By stealing classified but still underdeveloped blueprints from one of the major races?
 Most probably.

 Being the warez-dealing scoundrel race they are, they swiftly offered its use to the Akvira.
 Since no other race stepped forward to claim ownership or initiate litigation, the Akvira accepted the contract.